Population specific resources

 Trauma among people experiencing homelessness

-In our community, around 25 people a night are sleeping rough on the streets, parks or foreshore.
-It is impossible to know how many more of our community members are sleeping on someone’s couch, in their cars, in crisis accommodation, rooming houses or overcrowded dwellings.
+In our community, over 40 a night sleep rough on the streets, parks and foreshore.
+It is impossible to know how many more of our community members sleep on someone’s couch, in cars or overcrowded dwellings.

 - Closure of mental health facilities